LiamCPinchbeck/liamcpinchbeck.github.io/_posts/2025-08-07-continuous-flows.md

 $$\begin{align}z_{t+1}^i = z_t^i + f(\mathbf{z_t}^{1:d}, \mathbf{\theta}_t),\end{align}$$

 for $$i>d$$.
 The amazing thing that [Chen et al. 2019](https://arxiv.org/pdf/1806.07366) noticed is that this is extremely similar to an Euler discretised solution to some continuous transformation.
-Taking the number of the steps to infinity/take smaller steps we can image that in the limit we recover some quasi-[ODE](https://en.wikipedia.org/wiki/Ordinary_differential_equation) of the form,
+Taking the number of the steps to infinity/take smaller steps we can imagine that in the limit we recover some quasi-[ODE](https://en.wikipedia.org/wiki/Ordinary_differential_equation) of the form,

 $$\begin{align}
 \frac{d\mathbf{z}(t)}{dt} = f(\mathbf{z}(t), t, \mathbf{\theta}).
 \end{align}$$

-Applying this directly to our flow, we can image that time $$t=0$$ is the distribution of samples or probability under our base distribution (e.g. normal) and our final time, which we'll just denote as $$t_f$$, as the distribution of samples/probability under our target distribution.
-Once we have it in this form we can then just chuck our favourite black box [ODE solver](https://en.wikipedia.org/wiki/Runge%E2%80%93Kutta_methods) at.
+Applying this directly to our flow, we can view time $$t=0$$ as the distribution of samples or probability under our base distribution (e.g. normal) and our final time, which we'll just denote as $$t_f$$, as the distribution of samples/probability under our target distribution.
+Once we have it in this form we can then just chuck our favourite black box [ODE solver](https://en.wikipedia.org/wiki/Runge%E2%80%93Kutta_methods) at it.

 There are many fantastic things about this, the three ones that are of interest to me are:
 1. __Memory efficiency__.
-Unlike a traditional normalising flow, increasing the "complexity" of our transformations does not increase our memory cost, just possible training time. i.e. we get a constant memory cost (not something you get from deep neural networks)
+Unlike a traditional normalising flow, increasing the "complexity" of our transformations does not increase our memory cost, just possible training time. i.e. we get a constant memory cost necessarily (not something you get from deep neural networks)
 2. __Adaptive computation__.
 Using an ODE solver to solve our transformation allows adaptive computation of the accuracy and tolerance of our solution with many modern ODE solvers being able to adaptively adjust step-size to manage error.
 3. __Normalising flow scalability__.
-On top of the constant memory cost, reparameterising our problem into this form means that our jacobians/change of variables is easier/quicker to compute and the forward and reverse directions of evaluating our flow become roughly equal in cost unlike methods such as autoregressive models that have a particular direction with faster computation while still having great flexibility.
+On top of the roughly constant memory cost, reparameterising our problem into this form means that our jacobians/change of variables is easier/quicker to compute and the forward and reverse directions of evaluating our flow become roughly equal in cost unlike methods, such as autoregressive models, that have a particular direction with faster computation, while still having great flexibility.